ansible/workshops/exercises/ansible_f5/1.4-add-pool-members/README.md

 ```
 # Output parsing

-Let's use the bigip_device_facts to collect the pool members on BIG-IP.
+Let's use the bigip_device_info to collect the pool members on BIG-IP.
 [JSON query](https://docs.ansible.com/ansible/latest/user_guide/playbooks_filters.html#json-query-filter) is a powerful filter that can be used.
 Please go through before proceeding

 {% raw %}
 ```